awsdocs/aws-control-tower-guide/doc_source/external-resources.md

 **Changing the email address of a governed account**

 AWS Control Tower retrieves and displays email addresses as required by the console experience\.
-Therefore, core and non\-core account email addresses are updated and shown consistently AWS Control Tower after you change them\.
+Therefore, core and non\-core account email addresses are updated and shown consistently in AWS Control Tower after you change them\.

 **Note**
 In AWS Service Catalog, the Account Factory displays the parameters that were specified in the console when you created a provisioned product\.
 However, the original account email address is not updated automatically when the account email address changes\.
 That’s because the account is conceptually contained within the provisioned product; it is not the same as the provisioned product\.
 To update this value, you must update the provisioned product, which may cause a change in governance posture\.

 ### Deleting Resources<a name="deleting-resources"></a>

-You can delete OUs and accounts in AWS Control Tower and see the updates automatically\.
+You can delete OUs and accounts in AWS Control Tower and you don't need to take any further action to see the updates\.
 Account Factory is updated automatically when you delete an OU, but not when you delete an account\.

 **Deleting a registered OU**